chairleague/hots-rules/README.md

 ### Substitutions

-Matches require four or five players from your team to check in before each round can start.
-Teams may sub in one non-rostered player, so long as that player is eligible to play in that league (see [Player on Multiple Teams](#player-on-multiple-teams) and [Selecting a Division](#selecting-a-division)).
+Matches require four of five players from your team to check in before each round can start.
+Teams may sub in one non-rostered player, so long as that player is eligible to play in that league (see [Player on Multiple Teams](#player-on-multiple-teams) below).

 Substitutions can occur in between rounds.
 A player who plays in any round is not required to play in any other rounds in the series.

 Substitutions may not happen during or after draft.
 Once drafting has begun, the roster is locked.
-Beware, Abathur mains.

 ### Player on Multiple Teams